errajibadr/ocr_benchmarking/README.md

 3. **PaddleOCR** - Efficient OCR system by Baidu
 4. **Keras-OCR** - Packaged OCR based on CRAFT text detector and Keras CRNN recognizer

+## Evaluation Metrics

+The benchmark evaluates OCR methods using:

+1. **Text similarity** - How similar the extracted text is to the ground truth using SequenceMatcher
+2. **Word Error Rate (WER)** - Measures the edit distance between words (lower is better)
+3. **Character Error Rate (CER)** - Measures the edit distance between characters (lower is better)
+4. **Common Word Accuracy** - Percentage of reference words that appear in the extracted text
+5. **Processing time** - How long each method takes to process images
+6. **Success rate** - Percentage of images successfully processed

 ## Running the Benchmark

 ```bash